Industrial Robot Statistics

-Regarding the robot density in the automotive industry, the United States ranked third with a robot density of 1,111 units.
-It increased only moderately between 2010 and 2014 (from 1,104 robots per 10,000 employees in the automotive industry to 1,141 robots), while the operational stock rose considerably.
-The reason is the remarkable increase of employment in the automotive industry in the same period.
-The employment rate in the automotive industry increased by 21% in 2013 compared to 2010.
-Only 82 units of robots, per 10,000 employees, were installed in all the other sectors.
+The robot density in the automotive industry in the United States increased only moderately between 2010 and 2014 (from 1,104 robots per 10,000 employees in the automotive industry to 1,141 robots), while the operational stock of robots rose considerably.
+The reason is the remarkable rise in employment in the automotive industry in the same period.
+The employment rate in the automotive industry increased by 29% in 2014 compared to 2010.

-The overall conclusion indicates that in almost all the surveyed countries, the potential for robot installations in the non-automotive industries is still tremendous, but it is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
-This is mostly due to the necessary modernization and retooling guarantee continued robot investments in already highly automated countries as well.
+The overall conclusion indicates that in almost all the surveyed countries, the potential for robot installations in the general industry is still tremendous.
+It is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
+Continued necessary modernization and retooling guarantee continued robot investments in already highly automated countries as well.
 Relocation of productions may result in declining investments in the relevant country.
 However, robot investments will be shifted to the new production base in another country.

-- Global competition requires modernisation of production facilities.
+- Global competition requires continued modernization of production facilities.

-- Energy-efficiency and new materials, e.g. carbon-composites, require retooling of production.
+- Energy-efficiency and using new materials, e.g. carbon-composites, require continued retooling of production.

 - Growing consumer markets require expansion of production capacities.

-- Decline in products' life-cycle and increase in the variety of products require flexible automation.
+- Decline in products? life cycle and an increase in the variety of products require flexible automation.

-- Improved quality requires sophisticated high tech robot systems.
+- Continuous quality improvement requires sophisticated high tech robot systems.